AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 Follow the steps in this guide to connect your [!DNL Google Cloud Storage] (GCS) bucket to Adobe Real-Time CDP Collaboration and begin sourcing first-party audience data through the UI.

 Connect a GCS bucket to Collaboration to ingest first-party audience data directly without engineering support.
 Once connected, Collaboration sources audiences from your bucket on a recurring schedule and makes them available for activation and overlap analysis within your collaboration projects.
-Sourcing your audiences is a required step before they can be activated or used in overlap analysis with collaborators.
+Sourcing your audiences is a required step before you can activate them or use them in overlap analysis with collaborators.

 This guide covers the end-to-end configuration workflow: preparing prerequisites, authenticating your GCS bucket, reviewing auto-mapped identity fields, scheduling data refresh, and confirming that sourcing completed successfully.